 Why you use rasters is because they’re more compatible, flexible, and will run almost anywhere.
 Vector images are comprised of points, lines, fills, and colors on a 2D space, which means they can be scaled to any size before being rasterized.
 Notably, most fonts are vector files that your browser converts into rasters.
-See our font rendering guide for more detail.
+See our font rendering guide

 It’s worth noting that while raster images are harder to resize and edit, they still look good.
 Almost every image you’ve seen on the internet will be a raster, and I’m sure you’ve seen some gorgeous images.
 Aside from basic things like logo and images with simple colors, it’s really not possible to convert certain images- like ones from a camera- to vector images in a reliable and good looking way.

 Compared to rasters, vectors are a series of mathematical equations rather than a series of pixels.
 This lets them process things like relative distance, meaning you can resize them easily without distorting the image at all.
 Vectors are your go-to when file editing logos or diagrams, if you’ve got the software to edit them.
 Adobe Illustrator (and to a less extent Photoshop) do a lot of work with vectors, and for good reason.
 The increased complexity of the file is a liability for load times, but it means you can manipulate the image in powerful ways you wouldn’t have access to in a raster.

 There is only one vector format accepted by browsers, and it is: